 Mike Tyson and Roy Jones Jr. are both in their 50s.
-They’ll be fighting for a WBC belt in a month.
+They will be fighting for a WBC belt in a month.

 He’s also becoming an entrepreneur in the burgeoning cannabis industry with a property in El Segundo, Calif.

-Tyson launched Tyson Holistic Holdings in 2016, since rebranded The Ranch Companies with a 420-acre marijuana resort called Tyson Ranch planned for the near future.
-The space currently is used for research and the sale of cannabis-themed merchandise and edibles.
+Tyson launched Tyson Holistic Holdings in 2016, since rebranded the Ranch Companies with a 420-acre marijuana resort called Tyson Ranch planned for the near future.
+The space is currently used for research and the sale of cannabis-themed merchandise and edibles.

 There’s an altruistic purpose to the project as well, according to Tyson, who has said he envisions the resort aiding those addicted to opiates.